Welsh Amateur Championship (snooker)

 The Welsh Amateur Championship is an annual snooker competition played in Wales and is the highest ranking and most prestigious amateur event in Wales.

 The competition was first established back in 1928 which was won by J. Emrys Harries.
-The championship is currently held by Rhydian Richards.
+The championship is currently held by Alfie Davies who defeated David John in 2025 by 8 frames to 1.
+Final was played at Penygraig Labour Club.
 Tom Jones is the most successful player in the tournaments history winning the championship 8 times over a 17-year period.

-Currently former champions Daniel Wells, Duane Jones, Dominic Dale, Michael White, Ryan Day, Jackson Page and Jamie Jones are all playing on the world tour.
+Currently former champions Daniel Wells, Duane Jones, Dominic Dale, Ryan Day, Jackson Page and Jamie Jones are all playing on the world tour.